 The primary need for this change results from an increase in traffic due to the new Airport Terminal access.
 Additional traffic is also being generated by population growth in the area.

-To recommend to the Board of Directors that OTO recommend Farm Road 103/Hunt Road be reclassified to a collector on the Federal Aid System, contingent upon final approval of the federal functional classification change application.
+The Technical Planning Committee unanimously recommended Farm Road 103/Hunt Road be reclassified to a collector on the Federal Aid System, contingent upon final approval of the federal functional classification change application.